swiftlang/swift-evolution/proposals/0311-task-locals.md

 Task local variables are semantically _inherited_ the same way by _child tasks_ similar to some other properties of a task, such as `priority`.

 This implies that stored values may be accessed from different tasks executing concurrently.
-In order to guaratnee the safely task local values must conform to the `Sendable` protocol, introduced in [SE-302: `Sendable` and `@Sendable` closures](https://github.com/apple/swift-evolution/blob/main/proposals/0302-concurrent-value-and-concurrent-closures.md).
+In order to guarantee safety, task-local values must conform to the `Sendable` protocol, introduced in [SE-0302](0302-concurrent-value-and-concurrent-closures.md).

 The function synchronous and may be called from any context.
 If no task is available in the calling context, the default value for the task-local will be returned.
 The same default value is returned if the function is invoked from a context in which a task is present, however the task-local was never bound in this, or any of its parent tasks.